rails/rails/guides/source/active_record_validations.md

 ### `validates_each`

-This helper validates attributes against a block.
+This helper validates each attribute against a block.
 It doesn't have a predefined validation function.
 You should create one using a block, and every attribute passed to `validates_each` will be tested against it.
 In the following example, we don't want names and surnames to begin with lower case.